An SQLite Archive is an ordinary SQLite database file that contains the following table as part of its schema:

-The recommended way of creating, updating, listing, and extracting an SQLite Archive is to use the sqlite3.exe command-line shell for SQLite version 3.23.0 (pending) or later.
+The recommended way of creating, updating, listing, and extracting an SQLite Archive is to use the sqlite3.exe command-line shell for SQLite version 3.23.0 (2018-04-02) or later.
 This CLI supports the -A command-line option that allows easy management of SQLite Archives.
-The CLI for SQLite version 3.22.0 (2018-01-22) has the .archive command for manageing SQLite Archives, but that requires interacting with the shell.
+The CLI for SQLite version 3.22.0 (2018-01-22) has the .archive command for managing SQLite Archives, but that requires interacting with the shell.

 To list all of the files in an SQLite Archive named "example.sqlar" using one of these commands: